ssreekar/Broken-Pencil/README.md

 # Broken Pencil

-An online version of the the popular board game, "Telestrations".
+This web app is a remake of the popular board game "Telestrations".

+Game Description: #$#$#$#$

+Future Updates:
+  - Only display most recent messages in chat (or scrolling feature).
+  - Implementation of User Accounts / Profiles

+Created By:
+Aaron Zhang, Sharujan Sreekaran, Matthew Tam, and Kevin Wang